The Day the Earth Stood Still

 Plot

-After a flying saucer lands in the National Mall, adjacent to the White House, in Washington, D.C., the U.S. Army quickly surrounds it with fully armed soldiers and tanks.
+After a flying saucer lands in the National Mall in Washington, D.C., the United States Army quickly surrounds it with soldiers and tanks.
 A humanoid in a spacesuit emerges, announcing that he comes "in peace and with good will".
-Opening a small metallic device, he is shot and wounded by a nervous soldier.
-An intimidating robot emerges from the saucer and quickly disintegrates the soldiers' weapons, including tanks.
-The alien orders the robot, Gort, to desist.
-He explains that the now-broken device was a gift for the President of the United States "to study life on the other planets".
+While the alien is opening a small metallic device, he is shot and wounded by a nervous soldier.
+A large robot emerges from the saucer and quickly disintegrates the soldiers' weapons, including tanks.
+The alien, Klaatu, orders the robot, Gort, to desist.
+Klaatu explains that the now-broken device was a gift for the President of the United States "to study life on the other planets".
+Klaatu is taken to Walter Reed Army Hospital for surgery, after which he uses a salve to quickly heal his wound.
+The Army is unable to open or blast its way into the saucer.
+Gort stands outside, silent and unmoving.